 20. Rafael Palmeiro

-The once proud Baltimore franchise, the best organization in baseball for more than two decades, was stained in the 1990s by a long line of players who used performance-enhancing drugs.
+The once proud Baltimore franchise was stained in the 1990s by a long line of players who used performance-enhancing drugs.
 Many of them were caught, failed tests, or admitted their usage years after the fact.
-Palmeiro is the poster boy for that dirty era of Baltimore baseball.
+Palmeiro is the poster boy for that “dirty bird”.
 He played seven seasons in the city in two stints with the O’s.
 The team welcomed him back for the final two years of his career so he could get his 3,000th hit.
 After he adamantly told a congressional hearing that he had never used steroids (“not once ever”), he failed a test and was shamed.

 A few of the other Orioles who have been implicated in steroid use: Brady Anderson, Brian Roberts, Miguel Tejada, Jason Grimsley, David Segui, Jay Gibbons, and Chris Davis.
 Others suspected were Geronimo Berroa, Lenny Webster, Mike Bordick, Chris Hoiles, Jeffrey Hammonds, and even Melvin Mora.
 For a brief spell, just to make the team an “official sponsor of cheating”, Sammy Sosa was in an Orioles’ uniform.